Do the preparation task first. Then read the article and do the exercises to check your understanding.

 Ramadan in the UK

 There are around 1.5 million Muslims in Britain, making Islam the second biggest religion in the country.
-London alone has Muslims who originate from over thirty different countries.
+London alone has Muslims who originate from over 30 different countries.
 During the month of Ramadan, many Muslims in Britain join Muslims all over the world in observing a month of fasting during daylight hours.

 What do people do?